aws/amazon-ecs-ami/README.md

 make al2
 ```

+## Important Note on SSM Binaries Installation

+The build process includes a step to download and install Amazon SSM Agent binaries.
+If this step fails, the build will continue and complete normally, but the resulting AMI may lack ECS Exec functionality.
+To alert users to this possibility, we've implemented the following:

+1. If the SSM binaries download fails, an error message will be printed to the console.
+2. The build process will continue despite this failure.
+3. To check if SSM binaries were successfully installed, look for error messages in the build logs containing "Failed to download amazon-ssm-agent.tar.gz" or "Failed to download amazon-ssm-agent.tar.gz.sig".

 ## Additional Packages

 Any rpm package placed into the additional-packages/ directory will be uploaded to the instance and installed.